Authentic Paper Cartridges.Making historically correct black powder bullets and cartridges, since 2008. (805) 218-2214

 -- Col Wales W. Wood, A History of the Ninety-Fifth Regiment Illinois Infantry Volunteers, 1865

-My 58-caliber Minie bullets are individually hand-cast from 99% pure soft lead.
+My 58-caliber Minie bullets are individually hand-cast from pure soft lead, with BHN hardness of 5, and sized to .574".
+They weigh approximately 495 grains.
 I have been shooting these bullets for years from my 1861 Springfield, but they can be fired from any 58-caliber or 577-caliber black powder rifle-musket in good shooting condition.
-These bullets are cast from my Lyman 575-213 mold, and sometimes from my Lee 575-500.
-If you want bullets from a particular mold, e-mail or call me to make arrangements.
+These bullets are cast from my Ideal (Lyman) 575213OS mold.
 This was the most common bullet used during the War Between the States, having been adopted by the U.S. Army in 1855 and used extensively by both sides.
-While it superficially resembles the bullet designed by Claude-Etienne Minié in the 1840s, these are more correctly "Burton balls" as this particular bullet was developed by James Burton, the Master Armorer at Harpers Ferry, specifically for the Springfield Model 1855 rifle.
+While it looks similar to the bullet designed by Claude-Etienne Minié in the 1840s, these are more correctly "Burton balls" as this particular bullet was developed by James Burton, the Master Armorer at Harpers Ferry, specifically for the Springfield Model 1855 rifle.
 But the name "Minie" stuck, as millions of Civil War soldiers persisted in calling them "minnie balls."